facumolina/evospex-ae/INSTALL.md

 ## Installation

 No installation step is required, our tool EvoSpex is already provided as a jar file with all the required dependencies.
-Having installed the tools mentioned in file [REQUIREMENTS.md](REQUIREMENTS.md) is enough.
+Having installed the tools mentioned in file [REQUIREMENTS.md](REQUIREMENTS.md) is enough to run it.

 Run the tool on the paper motivating example to verify that everything works as expected: